On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: High order mass lumping

-There are multiple pathways for improving the computational efficiency of \Cref{algo: time_stepping}, especially regarding matrix-vector multiplications with the stiffness $K_{\dutchcal{L}} = C^T K_\dutchcal{B}C$.
-The first idea, explained in \Cref{se: truncation}, is to truncate the interpolatory basis, which amounts to substituting $C$ with a sparse approximate inverse $\bar{C}$.
+In contrast, the stiffness matrix $K_{\dutchcal{L}} = C^T K_\dutchcal{B}C$ for interpolatory spline bases remains symmetric positive semidefinite and the change of basis is just a separate add-on.
+Thus, one can reuse the same algorithm for computing matrix-vector multiplications with the stiffness in the B-spline basis and simply compose it with the change of basis.
+We still have to discuss how to perform this composition efficiently.
+The first idea, explained in \Cref{se: truncation}, is to truncate the interpolatory basis, which amounts to substituting $C$ with a sparse approximation $\bar{C}$.
 Truncating univariate bases ensures that $\bar{C}$ retains a Kronecker product structure; i.e.